mircealungu/mircea/essays/devx-and-ai.md

 # Developer Experience and AI - The Good, the Bad, and the ...
 Unknown

 ![](../docs/assets/good-bad-unknown-attempts.png)
-Three distinct attempts by Gencraft.com at generating an image from the prompt: *"The Good, the Bad, and the Unknown"*.
-I'm not sure which one I like best.
+*Three distinct attempts by Gencraft.com at generating an image from the prompt "The Good, the Bad, and the Unknown".
+I'm not sure which one I like best.*

 ## Code Generation and the Dismissal of the Programmer